raydelvecchio/vlite-v2/README.md

 # Future Improvements
 * Save `.info` and `.index` files in one, or better linking / state sharing between the two (hidden folder?)
 * Better system to tracking and incrementing ID

+# TODO:
+* Fix and improve chunking in embedding model!
+We already do this upon ingest; no need to do this in embedding model itself during search